k2view-academy/K2View-Academy/articles/39_fabric_catalog/01_catalog_overview.md

 - Auto-discovery of the data source's elements (schemas, tables, fields) and the existing PK-FK relations between them, while modeling the data source in the *neo4j* GraphDB.
 - Enrichment of the data model by creating additional relations between the data source elements when the PK-FK relations don’t exist.
 - Auto-profiling of the data model elements by both the metadata (field name) and data (field value) to identify PII information and classify it based on pre-defined categories.
-The auto-profiling process uses a set of pre-defined rules which can be modified on the project level.
+The auto-profiling process uses a set of pre-defined rules, which can be modified on the project level.

-The Discovery results are presented in a new Catalog application which allows to:
+The Discovery results are presented in a new Catalog application, which allows to:

 - Display the Catalog data model as a tree and navigate through its elements.
 - View the Catalog’s elements properties and manually edit them, if needed.